Electric cars

 Abstract motion-blur texture with sweeping horizontal streaks of teal, red, and orange light against a dark background, creating a sense of speed and movement.

-Benefit in Kind (BIK) is the tax you pay on perks your employer provides in addition to your salary.
+Benefit in kind tax is the income tax you pay on non-cash perks your employer provides in addition to your salary.

 • Private medical or dental insurance